minagawah/cra-ts-emotion-tailwind-solution/README.md

 }
 ```

-Also, `config-overrides.js` for we rewire the configurations.
+Also, needs `config-overrides.js` for we are to rewire the configurations.

 ```shell
 touch ./config-overrides.js
 ```

 Altough this is optional,
-but if you want to customize themes
+but if you want customizations on your themes for
-for your
 [tailwindcss](https://tailwindcss.com/),
 you need `tailwind.config.js`,
-but it has to be within `src` directory
+but it has to be placed within `src` directory
 because CRA does not like pre-bundled resources
 to be placed directly under the root: